eurostat/happyGISCO/README.md

 * `GISCOService`: this is an interface to _Eurostat_ _GISCO_ web-services; the geocoding and routing tools are also based on _OpenStreetMap_ (the class `GISCOService` derives from `OSMService`); it also enables the users to **retrieve the NUTS region at any level from any geolocation given by its toponame (place) or its geographical coordinates**;
 * `APIService`: this calls other "external" geo- web-services (including  [_Google maps_](https://cloud.google.com/maps-platform/)), *e.g.* to **geolocate geographical features**.

-Note that **no caching** is performed after running the services, unless the services are run from one of the features below.
+Note that **no caching** is performed when running the services, unless they are run from one of the features instance below (*e.g.* `Location`).

-It is pretty straigthforward to create an instance of a service, for instance `GISCOService` to call _GISCO_ web-services:
+It is pretty straigthforward to create an instance of a service, for example `GISCOService` to call _GISCO_ web-services:

 ```python
 >>> from happygisco import services